-The summer natural coho forecast is based on the estimated total summer coho smolt production (35,448) and a projected ocean survival rate of 5.10 percent.
-This is a higher ocean survival rate than the 2.76 percent used in 2016.
+The summer natural coho forecast is based on the estimated total summer coho smolt production (69,231) and a projected marine survival rate of 4.88 percent.
+This marine survival rate represents the mean of the Queets River wild stock forecast and the Strait of Juan de Fuca wild stock forecast.
+It is a lower marine survival rate than the 5.10 percent used in 2017.

-An examination of the return rates of both hatchery releases and natural smolts indicates that hatchery return rates are 1.5 percent below natural returns.
-Thus, for the hatchery component, an ocean survival rate of 3.86 percent was selected.
-The survival rate of 3.86 percent was multiplied by a release of 107,725 smolts.
+An examination of the return rates of both hatchery releases and natural smolts indicate hatchery return rates are slightly below natural returns.
+Thus, for the hatchery component, a marine survival rate of 3.88 percent was selected.
+The survival rate of 3.88 percent was multiplied by a release of 105,156 smolts.